 Clear Creek Crossing

 In December 2016, Evergreen Development Company purchased the land from Cabela’s.
-Evergreen has submitted an application to the City to rezone the property to Planned Mixed Use Development, proposing to expand the list of allowed uses to include not just retail and commercial uses, but also residential, hospitality, and entertainment uses.
-The rezoning includes an Outline Development Plan (ODP) which divides the property into 8 planning areas, a Vision Book which establishes the intended design and architectural themes and materials, and Design Pattern Book which includes the substantive development regulations.
+Evergreen has submitted an application to the City to rezone the property to Planned Mixed Use Development (PMUD), proposing to expand the list of allowed uses to include not just retail and commercial uses, but also residential, hospitality, and entertainment uses.
+The rezoning includes an Outline Development Plan (ODP) which divides the property into 8 planning areas, the Vision Book establishes the intended design and architectural themes and materials, and the Design Pattern Book includes the substantive development regulations.
 These three documents may be accessed here: